maxaufknax/ai-discord-bot/README.md

-# Eddie from Mavenport - Discord Bot
+# Custom AI - Discord Bot

-A sophisticated Discord bot powered by Google Gemini AI, featuring Eddie from Mavenport's authentic personality and extensive dropshipping knowledge.
+A sophisticated Discord bot powered by Google Gemini AI.
+In This Branch featuring Eddie from Mavenport's authentic personality and extensive dropshipping knowledge.

 ## Features